-The Kubernetes on Microsoft Azure specialization audit checklist contains two (2) modules, Module A: Cloud Foundation and the Module B: Kubernetes on Microsoft Azure workload.
+The Microsoft Azure VMware Solution specialization audit checklist contains two (2) modules, Module A: Cloud Foundation, and Module B: The Azure VMware Solution planning and implementation workload audit.

 Module A, The Cloud Foundation module evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers' expected outcomes, spanning the entire cloud adoption lifecycle.

-Module B, The Kubernetes on Microsoft Azure workload validates that the partner has adopted robust processes to ensure customer success across all phases of deploying Kubernetes on Azure solutions, from the assessment phase to design, pilot, implementation, and post-implementation phases.
+Module B, The Microsoft Azure VMware Solution workload validates that the partner has adopted robust processes to ensure customer success across all phases of deployment and has adopted robust processes to ensure customer success across all phases of deploying Azure VMware solutions, from the assessment phase to design, pilot, implementation, and post- implementation phases.

 Review the following audit checklist tables for more details about each control phase and to learn how the partner will be evaluated for an audit.
-The estimated length of both modules together is eight (8) hours.
+The same customers may be used for Module A & B. The estimated length of both modules together is eight (8) hours.